SiliconLabs/matter_extension/slc/sample-app/window-app/siwx917/README_WiFi.md

 The SiWx917 SoC window-covering example provides a baseline demonstration of a Window Covering device, built using Matter and the Silicon Labs Gecko SDK.
-It can be controlled by a Chip controller over Wifi network.
+It can be controlled by a Matter controller over Wifi network.

-The SiWx917 SoC device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
+The SiWx917 SoC device can be commissioned over Bluetooth Low Energy where the device and the Matter controller will exchange security information with the Rendez-vous procedure.

 If the LCD is enabled, the LCD on the Silabs WSTK shows a QR Code containing the